Spicy Cole Slaw

 • 1/4 cup apple cider vinegar

-• 1 1/2 teaspoons coarse grained dijon mustard
+• 1 1/2 tsp coarse grained Dijon mustard

-• A pinch or two of red pepper flake (omit if you don’t want it spicy)
+• pinch or two red pepper flakes omit if you don't want it spicy

-• 1/4 teaspoon cayenne pepper (omit if you don’t want it spicy)
+• 1/4 tsp cayenne pepper omit if you don't want it spicy

-1. In a large bowl, combine cabbage, carrots, and green onion.
-Toss the cucumber with the lemon juice, then add it in with the veggies.
+• In a large bowl, combine cabbage, carrots, and green onion.
+Toss the cucumber with the lemon juice, then add it to the other veggies.

-2. In a small bowl combine apple cider vinegar, granulated sugar, salt, black pepper, mayo, sour cream, horseradish, coarse grained dijon mustard, red pepper flake, and cayenne pepper.
+• In a small bowl combine apple cider vinegar, granulated sugar, salt, black pepper, mayo, sour cream, horseradish, coarse-grained Dijon mustard, red pepper flake, and cayenne pepper.
 Use a whisk to stir all of the ingredients together.
-Pour the sauce in with the slaw mixture, then site well.
+Pour the sauce in with the slaw mixture, then stir well.

 Recipe adapted from